 After the fall-out, the brand cleverly relabeled the WOW! chips as "Light" and removed any mention of the olestra product included.
-Similar to the issue with Crystal Pepsi, it is important to understand sustainability of success and product improvements through the test market project.
+Similar to the issue with Crystal Pepsi, it is important to understand the sustainability of success and product improvements through the test market project.

-Drive Research is a new product development market research company in Upstate, NY.
-Questions or comments about your next market research study?
-Contact us at firstname.lastname@example.org or call us at 315.303.2040.
+Drive Research is a national new product development market research company in Upstate, NY.
+Our company works with brands from coast-to-coast.

 Source: Harvard Business Review